mdaimda/carpbot/README.md

 $ screen -S retroshare
 $ retroshare-nogui --webinterface 9090 -i 127.0.0.1 --http-allow-all
 ```
-For the more info read "man screen".
+For more information read "man screen".

 3) Change these constants in the "config.php":
 * RS_HOST